-Since Railway Children was founded in 1995, the charity has had one mission: to keep street-connected children safe wherever they are in the world.
+Since Railway Children was founded in 1995, we’ve had one mission: to keep street-connected children safe wherever they are in the world.

 It’s ambitious.
 But that doesn’t faze us.